 - In an application for a state license

 In all other cases, you can deny the conviction.
 Furthermore, certain licensing agencies like the Department of Real Estate require that you expunge your record as a criteria for licensing.

 The Process of Obtaining a Criminal Record Expungement

 The expungement process begins with the filing of a motion and petition with the same court in which the conviction to be expunged took place.
 The matter is then normally sent to the probation department for review.
 Probation then submits a report to the court and the matter is set for a hearing.
 Once the expungement is granted, the conviction is set-aside, a plea of not-guilty entered and the case is dismissed.
 The court then sends a copy of the order to the Department of Justice to update the individual’s criminal record.

-The Law Offices of Lucy S. McAllister Criminal Law frequently handles misdemeanor expungements.
+Lucy McAllister is an expert expungement lawyer who frequently handles misdemeanor expungements.
 We will draft the motion to expunge, prepare and file the petition, and appear at the hearing to argue on your behalf.
 You do not have to appear if the expungement is for a prior misdemeanor conviction.
 We can take care of everything for you.
 Expunging your record is a relatively uncomplicated process.

 We have helped countless clients get their convictions expunged.
 As a result, we know how to optimize the chances of getting your motion granted by the judge.
 Moreover, we are very familiar with the courts where your motion will be argued.
 This further increases your odds of success.